sverweij/dependency-cruiser/doc/rules-reference.md

         // because we still use a deprecated core module, still let
         // the no-deprecated-core rule from recommended fire,
         // but at least temporarily don't let it break our build
-        // by setting the severity to "warn"
+        // by setting the severity to "warn" here
         name: "no-deprecated-core",
         severity: "warn"
+        // no need to specify the from and to, because they're already
+        // defined in 'recommended'
     }]
 }
 ```